 Facebook is planning to release a different glasses product sooner, but these will be camera glasses akin to Snapchat Spectacles rather than augmented reality.
 This will be done in a partnership with Luxottica, which owns Ray-Ban and Oakley.

 The report also reveals Facebook is working on VR meeting software.
 Bosworth is said to use a prototype version of this software already to hold meetings in VR.

-It is not clear whether this software will be released to the public, but if it is it would likely be as part of Facebook’s Oculus for Business program.
+It is not clear whether this software will be released to the public, it could be part of Facebook’s Oculus for Business program.

 It’s also not clear whether this is part of or separate to Michael Abrash’s project to build both the next-generation hardware and software for VR remote work.